 - (1) Technical standards identified, developed or disseminated by the Wisconsin Department of Natural Resources under subchapter V of chapter NR 151, Wis.
 Adm.
 Code. - (2) Where technical standards have not been identified or developed by the Wisconsin Department of Natural Resources, other technical standards may be used provided that the methods have been approved by the Director of Public Works or his designee. - (3) In this ordinance, the following year and location has been selected as average annual rainfall: Green Bay, 1969 (Mar.
 29-Nov.
-25).
+25). - (4) Total suspended solids calculations shall utilize the United States Environmental Protection Agency (USEPA) National Urban Runoff Program (NURP) particle size distribution.

 Sec.
 25-27.
-Performance Standards.
+Performance Standards

 - (1) RESPONSIBLE PARTY.
-The landowner of the post-construction site or other person contracted or obligated by other agreement with the landowner to implement and maintain post-construction storm water BMPs is the responsible party and shall comply with this ordinance. - (2) PLAN.
-A written storm water management plan in accordance with Sec.
-25-29 shall be developed and implemented for each post-construction site. - (3) REQUIREMENTS.
-The plan required under sub.
-(2) shall include the following: - (a) TOTAL SUSPENDED SOLIDS.
+The responsible party shall implement a post-construction storm water management plan that incorporates the requirements of this section. - (2) PLAN.
+A written storm water management plan in accordance with 25-29 shall be developed and implemented for each post-construction site. - (3) REQUIREMENTS.
+The plan required under subsection (2) above, shall include the following: - (a) TOTAL SUSPENDED SOLIDS.
 BMPs shall be designed, installed and maintained to control total suspended solids carried in runoff from the post-construction site as follows: - 1.
-BMPs shall be designed in accordance with Table 1., or to the maximum extent practicable as provided in sub.
-(3).
-The design shall be based on an average annual rainfall, as compared to no runoff management controls.
+For new development, by design, reduce to the maximum extent practicable, the total suspended solids load by 80%, based on the average annual rainfall, as compared to no runoff management controls.
+No person shall be required to exceed an 80% total suspended solids reduction to meet the requirements of this subsection.